HomeTech TalksTop 11 Mental Health Apps Of 2023

 download-on-the-app-store

 Calm is one of the best free therapy apps for mental health.
-Although the app includes purchases, most of its sessions are free for Android and Apple users.
+Although the app includes purchases, most sessions are free for Android and Apple users.

 Calm helps you fight stress, depression, and anxiety.
-Also, it helps you rebuilt the neural pathways in your brain and achieve mindfulness via meditation.
+Also, it helps you rebuild the neural pathways in your brain and achieve mindfulness via meditation.

-The app features over 30 nature-sounds that you can tune in for your meditation.
-But if you’re a beginner, you can find week-long guided mediation programs to help you settle in.
+The app features over 30 nature sounds you can use for meditation.
+But if you’re a beginner, you can find week-long guided meditation programs to help you settle in.
 Calm also tracks your daily activity to evaluate your progress later on.

 4. Quit That!